 Does your portfolio resemble my drawer?
 A random jumble of different currencies?
 How should we all think about our currency exposure?

-Foreign exchange (“FX”) is a funny one.
-We don’t know whether it is a separate asset class or just a medium of exchange between asset classes.
+Firstly, currency exposure refers to the vulnerability of an investment, cash flow or financial position to variations in the exchange rate of two currencies.
+Foreign exchange ("FX") is a funny one.
+We don't know whether it is a separate asset class or just a medium of exchange between asset classes.
 But what we do know is that there is a heavily traded financial market for it.
 In fact, more money is traded on the FX market than any other financial instrument in the world.
 An estimated $5.1 trillion is traded daily compared to the paltry $84 billion in equities worldwide.
 So is it an asset class, a medium of transaction, a tool for hedging or risk management?
-Is there intrinsic value in the currencies and can it be an important source of returns?
+Is there an intrinsic value in the currencies and can it be an important source of returns?